-i) Certificate from Company Secretary in Practice regarding Non-Debarment and Non-Disqualification of Directors j) Disclosure in relation to recommendation made by any Committee which was not accepted by the Board k) Management
+14. Certificate from Company Secretary in Practice regarding Non-Debarment and Non-Disqualification of Directors

 A certificate from Company Secretary in Practice certifying that none of the Directors on the Board of the Company as on March 31, 2023 have been debarred or disqualified from being appointed or continuing as Directors of Companies by the Board/Ministry of Corporate Affairs or any such Statutory Authority, is annexed at the end of this Report.